 Starting in October 2016, the Company began undertaking plans to optimize its U.S. offices, and as result, exited certain leased office spaces.
 Accordingly, the Company calculated and recorded a liability at the "cease-use" date related to those operating leases based on the difference between the present value of the estimated future sublease rental income and the present value of remaining lease obligations, adjusted for the effects of any prepaid or deferred items.
-The Company recorded facility exit charges of \$2.0 million, \$0.8 million, and zero to "Restructuring expenses" during the years ended March 31, 2017, 2018, and 2019, respectively.
+The Company recorded facility exit charges of \$0.8 million to "Restructuring expenses" during the year ended March 31, 2018.
+There were no facility exit charges during the years ended March 31, 2019 and 2020.
 The related liability is recorded in "Accrued expenses, current" on the consolidated balance sheets.

-Transformation activities
+Transformation Activities

-During the year ended March 31, 2018, the Company announced a restructuring program designed to better align employee resources with its' product offering and future plans, resulting in a reduction in force.
-Accordingly, the Company calculated and recorded a liability of the estimated termination benefits of \$3.8 million.

-During the year ended March 31, 2019, the Company announced a restructuring program designed to better align employee resources with its product offerings and future plans.
+During the year ended March 31, 2019, the Company announced a restructuring program designed to better align employee resources with its product offering and future plans.
 Accordingly, the Company calculated and recorded a liability of the estimated termination benefits of \$1.7 million.

+During the year ended March 31, 2020, the Company announced a restructuring program designed to better align employee resources with its product offerings and future plans.
+Accordingly, the Company calculated and recorded a liability of the estimated termination benefits of \$0.9 million.

-Restructuring reserves
+Restructuring Reserves

-Restructuring reserve balances of \$2.0 million and \$1.5 million as of March 31, 2018 and 2019, respectively, are classified as "Accrued expenses, current" on the consolidated balance sheets.
-The Company anticipates that the activities associated with the restructuring reserve balance as of March 31, 2019 will be substantially complete by the end of fiscal 2020.
+Restructuring reserve balances of \$1.5 million and \$1.1 million as of March 31, 2019 and 2020, respectively, are classified as "Accrued expenses, current" on the consolidated balance sheets.
+The Company anticipates that the activities associated with the restructuring reserve balance as of March 31, 2020 will be substantially complete by the end of fiscal 2021.